-$^{^{(1)}}$ Maximum loan includes a \$20.0 million accordion option, for which collateral is pledged.
+(1) Maximum loan includes a \$20.0 million accordion option, for which collateral is pledged.

-14. Construction Loans
+13. Construction Loans

-As at December 31, 2020, Killam had access to five variable rate non-revolving demand construction loans, for the purpose of financing development projects, totaling \$134.7 million.
-As at December 31, 2020, \$41.3 million was drawn on the construction loans (December 31, 2019 - \$24.9 million).
+As at December 31, 2021, Killam had access to five variable rate non-revolving demand construction loans, for the purpose of financing development projects, totalling \$179.1 million.
+As at December 31, 2021, \$77.6 million was drawn on the construction loans (December 31, 2020 - \$41.3 million).
 Payments are made monthly on an interest-only basis.
-The weighted-average contractual interest rate on amounts outstanding at December 31, 2020, was 2.37% (December 31, 2019 - 3.32%).
-Once construction is complete and rental targets achieved, construction financing will be replaced with permanent mortgage financing.
+The weighted-average contractual interest rate on amounts outstanding at December 31, 2021, was 2.01% (December 31, 2020 - 2.37%).
+Once construction is complete and rental targets achieved, construction financing is expected to be replaced with permanent mortgage financing.

-15. Accounts Payable and Accrued Liabilities
+14. Accounts Payable and Accrued Liabilities